 Insure Early

-Getting cover while your Birman is young and healthy means fewer pre-existing condition exclusions.
-HCM can develop at any age, and kidney disease can appear from middle age.
-Early enrolment is worth considering.
+Getting cover while your Birman is young and healthy reduces pre-existing condition exclusions.
+HCM and PKD can develop at various ages, so early cover is worth considering.

 2